colorful cups

 The Best Open Cups for Babies

 My favorite open cup for babies is the Tiny Cup from Ezpz.
 It was created by a speech therapist with proper oral motor development in mind.
-It’s the perfect size for little hands and has a weighted bottom, making it harder to tip over.
+It’s the perfect size for baby’s mouth and little hands.
+It has a weighted bottom, making it harder to tip over.
+It only holds 2oz, so even if you fill it up, a 2oz spill isn’t so bad!
+Start with small sips of water and then let baby try to be independent with this little cup!

 The Best Open Cups for Toddlers

-If you prefer a cup with handles, Green Sprouts makes a 4oz silicone cup with handles that is easy for your toddler to hold.
+If you prefer a cup with handles, Green Sprouts makes a 4oz silicone cup with handles that is easy for your baby or toddler to hold.

 Slow Flow Open Cups